Protocol Handler Administrative Settings

 • For security reasons, Secret Server's configuration can only be applied during the initial installation of Secret Server.
 If you change these settings within Secret Server, users must reinstall the program before they will be applied.
 GPOs do not have this restriction.

-You can download GPO definitions for your version of Secret Server from the Launcher Tools page of the Admin section of Secret Server.
+You can download GPO definitions for your version of Secret Server by searching for Launcher Tools in the UI.
 For details about using these policy definition files, see How to create and manage the Central Store for Group Policy Administrative Templates in Windows.
-Both machine and user configurations are available as needed, but machine configurations will always override user configurations—if a machine configuration is configured, the user configuration is completely ignored.

 Settings are available in the group policy editor under (Computer/User) Configuration > Administrative Templates > Secret Server Protocol Handler.